robbert-vdh/nih-plug/plugins/diopser/README.md

   Hertz or musical notes.
 - Hold down Alt/Option while dragging the filter frequency around to snap to whole notes.
-- Because this plugin lets you crank every parameter up to 11, you may want to avoid rapidly sweeping the frequency parameter down all the way to 5 Hertz when you have many filter stages enabled.
-Because of the way these filters work, this may cause comparatively loud resonances in the 0-15 Hertz range.
+- The safe mode is enabled by default.
+This limits the frequency range and the number of filter stages.
+Simply disable the safe mode if you want to crank everything up to 11.
+With safe mode disabled you may find that going down to the bottom of the frequency range introduces some loud low frequency resonances, especially when combined with a lot of filter stages.
 In that case you may want to use a peak limiter after this plugin until you understand how it reacts to different changes.
 Or maybe you'll want to check out [Safety Limiter](../safety_limiter), which is made for this exact purpose.
+- Turn down the automation precision to reduce the DSP load hit of changing the filter frequency and resonance at the cost of introducing varying amounts of aliasing and zipper noises.
+- The aforementioned artifacts introduced by setting a low automation precision can actually be useful for sound design purposes.
 - Change the number of filter stages to immediately reset the filters and stop ringing.